 The Deferred Compensation Plan provides that participants may defer up to 50% of their base salary and up to 85% of their annual bonus with respect to any given plan year, subject to a \$2,000 per plan year minimum.
 The annual bonus deferral percentage was amended to allow participants the ability to defer up to 85%, beginning with bonuses earned in 2007 and paid in 2008.
 The Company may make discretionary contributions to participant accounts.
 The Company currently plans to credit accounts of participants of long service to the Company with certain discretionary amounts ("Pension Plan Benefit Restoration Contributions") in lieu of benefits that previously accrued under the Company's Retirement Income Plan.
-The Company ceased all future benefit accruals under the Rollins, Inc. Retirement Income Plan effective June 30, 2005.
-The Company intends to make Pension Plan Benefit Restoration Contributions under the Deferred Compensation Plan for five years.
-The first contribution was made in January 2007 for those participants who were employed for all of the 2006 plan year.
-The Company will be making the last contributions associated with this Plan during the first quarter of 2011.
+The Company ceased all future benefit accounts under the Rollins, Inc. Retirement Income Plan effective June 30, 2005.
+The Company intends to make Pension Plan Benefit Restoration Contributions and e in January 2007 for those participants who were employed for all of the 2006 plan year.
+The Company made the last contribution associated with this Plan during the first quarter of 2011.
 Only employees with five full years of vested service on June 30, 2005 qualify for Pension Plan Benefit Restoration Contributions.
-Randall Rollins, Gary Rollins, Harry Cynkus and Thomas Luczynski are expected to receive Pension Plan Benefit Restoration Contributions of 3%, 3%, 3% and 3% of their annual salary (up to a maximum annual salary of \$245,000), respectively.
-Messrs.
-Glen W. Rollins and Michael W. Knottek were no longer serving as executive officers of the Company at December 31, 2010 and therefore not eligible to receive the final contribution.
+Randall Rollins, Gary Rollins, Harry Cynkus, and John Wilson received the Pension Plan Benefit Restoration Contributions of 3%, 3%, 3% and 1.5% of their annual salary (up to a maximum annual salary of \$245,000), respectively.
+Robert J. Wanzer was not eligible for the Pension Plan Benefit Restoration Contribution.